-Emma Hollingsworth is the Deputy Director for Strategy and Partnerships at the Institute for Security and Technology.
+Emma Hollingsworth is the Director for Operations and Partnerships at the Institute for Security and Technology.
 Most recently, Hollingsworth served as the Associate Director of the Capacity and Resilience Program at the Global Cyber Alliance.

 Previously, Hollingsworth worked as an auditor with Citigroup.
 Hollingsworth has ample research experience, both academically and professionally.
 At the Brookings Institution’s Economic Studies department, Hollingsworth supported the Evidence Speaks series.
 While at the University of St. Andrews, Hollingsworth held a Research Assistantship to map Operação Lava Jato and contribute to wider research on the implementation of anti-money laundering guidance in Latin America.
 Additionally, Hollingsworth received an honours degree for her dissertation examining the securitization of antimicrobial resistance.
 Hollingsworth also worked as an analyst to produce research-driven country reports for a global risk management and specialist security consultancy.